 Construction associated with the BEP and SVRTP alternatives would generate pollutant emissions from the following construction activities: (1) site preparation/excavation, (2) demolition of existing roadways, (3) construction workers traveling to and from construction sites, (4) delivery of construction supplies to construction sites and hauling of debris from construction sites, and (5) fuel combustion by onsite construction equipment.
 These construction activities would create emissions of dust (particulate matter), fumes, equipment exhaust, and other air contaminants.
-Emissions in pounds per day were calculated for particulate matter 2.5 microns or less in diameter ($PM{2.5}$), particulate matter 10 microns or less in diameter (PM{10}), carbon monoxide (PM{10}), reactive organic compounds (PM{10}), nitrogen oxides (PM{10}), and sulfur oxides (PM{10}).
+Emissions in pounds per day were calculated for particulate matter 2.5 microns or less in diameter (PM2.5), particulate matter 10 microns or less in diameter (PM10), carbon monoxide (CO), reactive organic compounds (ROC), nitrogen oxides (NOX), and sulfur oxides (SOX).

 Table 6-4 presents the annual regional construction emissions for the BEP and SVRTP alternatives.
 For the BEP Alternative, it was assumed that construction would begin in 2011, fifteen pieces of heavy-duty equipment would operate for 16 hours per day, and there would be an average of 6,328 truck trips per year.
 It was also assumed that the BEP Alternative would include the handling of approximately 126,550 cubic yards of soil per year based on a haul truck capacity of 20 cubic yards.
 For the SVRTP Alternative, construction of the tunnel portion would result in additional construction emissions.
 It was assumed that construction would begin in 2011, twenty pieces of heavy-duty equipment would operate for 16 hours per day, and there would be an average of 28,323 truck trips per year.
-It was also assumed that the SVRTP Alternative would include the handling of approximately 566,457 cubic yards of soil per year based on a haul truck capacity of 20 cubic yards.
+It was also assumed that the SVRTP Alternative would include the handling of approximately 566,457 cubic yards of soil per year based on a haul truck capacity of 20 cubic yards of soil per year based on a haul truck capacity 566,457 cubic yards of soil per year based on a haul truck capacity of 20 cubic yards of soil per year based on a haul truck capacity of 20 cubic yards of soil per year based on a haul truck capacity of 20 cubic yards of soil per year based on a haul truck capacity of 20 cubic yards.